iagox86/skullsecurity.org/_posts/2009-05-15-nmap-485beta9-released.md

 o [NSE] Made hexify in nse_nsock.cc take an unsigned char * to work around an assertion in Visual C++ in Debug mode.
-The isprint, isalpha, etc. functions from ctype.h have an assertion that the value of the character passed in is = 128, it is cast to an unsigned int, making it a large positive number and failing the assertion.
+The isprint, isalpha, etc. functions from ctype.h have an assertion that the value of the character passed in is <= 255.
+If you pass a character whose value is >= 128, it is cast to an unsigned int, making it a large positive number and failing the assertion.
 This is the same thing that was reported in http://seclists.org/nmap-dev/2007/q2/0257.html, in regard to